rach7777/monax-may/about/jobs.md

 If you want to join a new generation of distributed application specialists this is an excellent opportunity to become a marmot.
 Interest in smart contracts, e.g. Ethereum/Solidity, and blockchain technology is considered advantageous and this position will offer the chance to work in this area as well, if desired.

 This is a full time salaried position, salary, equity, and benefits in connection to your experience.
-Location need not matter, but we have a modest preference for applicants in one of our three target locations:

-* Berlin
-* London
+We are hiring this position in:

 * New York

 ### Applicant Requirements: